 The current MS4 map includes inlets, outlets and receiving streams stored in the County's ESRI ArcGIS SDE Geodatabase.
 New inlets and outlets are added to the system as new development/redevelopment occurs and existing outlet structures are re-inspected at least every 5-years as part of CMSWS's Stream Walk Program.
 Inlet and outlet structures are viewable to staff through the Cityworks and ESRI applications.
 Figure 2 represents the data available in the system.
 Table 2 provides a summary of the MS4 inventory by jurisdiction.
-During FY2022, 38 new inlets and 142 new outfalls were added to the MS4 inventory.
+During FY2024, 49 new inlets and 276 new outfalls, including 186 major outfalls and 71 industrial outfalls were added to the MS4 inventory.